Skip to main content

 “What is?”
 Ajabdeh frowned.
 “That people betray you when you need them the most?”

 “No. I assumed cheating was gender specific.”
 He almost sounded amused.
-“When my parents separated I assumed only men can hurt that way.”
+“When my parents separated, I assumed only men could hurt that way.”
 Ajabdeh looked up at him and sighed.

 “You know what, go talk to your HR.
 If they don’t want you, I will talk to Ranima with your resume.”